 The designated teacher has a responsibility for promoting the educational achievement of CLA and previously CLA (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
-In our setting, this is Leonie Millward, Kate James and Susan Manns and know what to do if they have any concerns.
+In our setting, this is Leonie Millward, Kate James and Susan Manns has a role to play in safeguarding our children and we strive to ensure all staff are well informed and know what to do if they have any concerns.
 Staff members, governors and volunteers will undergo safeguarding and child protection training at induction, which will be updated on a regular basis and/or whenever there is a change in legislation.